 If there are suspicions regarding FGM, it is essential that schools take action without delay.
 If there are concerns that a child is at risk of, or is a victim of, FGM contact the police via 999 (for immediate risk) or 101.
 Alternatively, the NSPCC FGM helpline anonymously 24/7 on 0800 028 3550 or fgmhelp@nspcc.org.uk

 Online safety

-Our Lady of Perpetual Succour Catholic Primary School is committed to keeping pupils safe online.
+Our Lady's is committed to keeping pupils safe online.
 We therefore ensure that: